ryan-h/console-app-mono-boilerplate/README.md

 #### Register the service

-Finally, the new service will need to be added to the configuration in *Startup.cs*.
+Finally, the new service will need to be added to the configuration in *Program.cs*.

-In the `configureCommands` method add the new service:

 `services.AddTransient<ICommandBuilder, NewCommandBuilder>();`